paperManu/splash/README.md

 #### Mac OSX

+__DISCLAIMER:__ The port to OSX is not well maintained, mainly because of the lack of time.
+A maintainer would be very welcome, feel free to stand up if you are willing to help.

 OSX installation is still a work in progress and has not been extensively tested (far from it!).
 Also, our current tests have shown that it is far easier to install on OSX version 10.9 or newer, as they switched from libstdc++ (GCC standard library) to libc++ (Clang standard library) as default which seems to solve tedious linking issues.

 So, let's start with the installation of the dependencies.
 Firstly download and install [MacPorts](https://www.macports.org/install.php) or [Homebrew](https://brew.sh), after having installed Xcode Developer Tools and XCode Command Line Developer Tools (from the [Apple Developer website](https://developer.apple.com/downloads)).